bgamari/ghc-wiki-import/status/gh-c-8.0.1/libraries.md

-TODO The upcoming `transformers-0.5.0.0` version is intended to be used for GHC 8.0; only blocker so far is a pending decision on [\#11135](https://gitlab.staging.haskell.org/ghc/ghc/issues/11135)
+DONE The tagged `transformers-0.5.0.0` version is intended to be used for GHC 8.0

 ### `unix`